Acajutla

 Monthly Pricing - Cruises visiting Acajutla

-On average Acajutla is somewhat expensive as a port of call.
-Cruises visiting Acajutla during the the peak season of spring are much more expensive than the the low season of winter.
-Check the illustration below for the monthly average cost per day.
+Sailings visiting Acajutla during the the peak season of summer are considerably more expensive than the low months of winter and spring.
+Overall Acajutla is moderately expensive as a port of call.
+Look at the illustration below for the average cost per day by month.

 Jan